Yuccas may be prone to frost damage, but at least they can grow back their succulent leaves in time!

 Questions about any of the above can go into the comments section below… along with anything else you want to say, really.
 I trust y’all’s discretion, and look forward to hearing from you.

-Trying to protect other botanical specimens from Old Man Winter?
+Looking for more yucca help?
 Here are some helpful resources for you to peruse at your leisure: